Saturday, October 30th, 2010

 "Her voice was so strong that it drowned out our investigator's opening remarks," he added.

-The actual recording is on the group's website.
+is on the group's website.

 OES members also visited the former Wesley Chapel on Tomlinson Road, which supposedly was haunted by a former church bell boy.
 Visitors allege they could see a red-orange glow - the flames of hell - in the basement and heard footsteps and pebbles being thrown.
 The structure burnt to the ground a few weeks ago.

 Robinson said his group was pelted with small stones while standing in front of the building several years ago.

 "Later that night we heard very distinct, heavy footsteps coming from inside the chapel," he said.
 "However, we remained on location for several hours and no signs of life emerged."

 Longtime Mendon resident Howdy Garwick, 77, has heard many of the scary myths.
 Some of his relatives were laid to rest in one of the haunts, Palmer Road Cemetery, just down the road from Crybaby Bridge.
 A large stone arch stands about 50 yards from rows of tombstones now surrounded by a recently-cut cornfield.